 Created for teen audiences, the How To series addresses personal development issues using narration and skits.
 These videos each run about five minutes or less.
 Thus far, the following videos are available:

-Deal with Peer Pressure
+- Deal with Peer Pressure

-Not be a Screen Addict
+- Not be a Screen Addict

-Have Conversations with Real People
+- Have Conversations with Real People

-Take Ownership of Your Life
+- Take Ownership of Your Life

-Be Reasonably Green
+- Be Reasonably Green

-Prep for a Job
+- Prep for a Job

-Take Care of an American Flag
+- Take Care of an American Flag

 These videos are likely to be more successful vehicles for conveying this sort of information than instruction from parents.

-Leo and Layla’s History Adventures
+Leo & Layla’s History Adventures

-Pericles (the birth of democracy in Athens and the concept of civic duty)
+- Pericles (the birth of democracy in Athens and the concept of civic duty)

-Queen Victoria (good manners)
+- Queen Victoria (good manners)

-Benjamin Franklin (the American Dream)
+- Benjamin Franklin (the American Dream)

-Adam Smith (market capitalism)
+- Adam Smith (market capitalism)

-Paul Revere (the importance of knowing about historical heroes)
+- Paul Revere (the importance of knowing about historical heroes)

-Frederick Douglass (slavery in America)
+- Frederick Douglass (slavery in the United States)

-President Ronald Reagan (the end of the Cold War)
+- President Ronald Reagan (the end of the Cold War)

-Neil Armstrong (good types of competition)
+- Neil Armstrong (positive types of competition)

-Aleksandr Solzhenitsyn (freedom of speech)
+- Aleksandr Solzhenitsyn (freedom of speech)

-Nuclear Niyah (the actual costs of environmentalism and renewable energy)
+- Nuclear Niyah (the actual costs of environmentalism and renewable energy)

 Otto’s Tales are for younger children, probably about kindergarten through third grade.
 In these videos, someone reads aloud one of the Otto’s Tales books that teach children positive values and virtues along with patriotism.
 Some of the stories are retellings of classic stories, and some are presented in rhyme.
 The videos use illustrations from the books along with some animation.
 Examples of just a few of the many titles in this series are:

-King Alfred and the Cakes (individual responsibility)
+- King Alfred & the Cakes (individual responsibility)

-The Emperor’s New Clothes (the importance of recognizing and speaking up for the truth)
+- The Emperor’s New Clothes (the importance of recognizing and speaking up for the truth)

-Little George and the Cherry Tree (the value of honesty and bravery)
+- Little George and the Cherry Tree (the value of honesty and bravery)